Learn about cleaning different types of crystals and stones.

-For the most part, water is the best thing to clean stones or crystals of any kind with.
+For harder stones, water is the best thing to clean stones or crystals of any kind with.
 A mild soap can be used sometimes, as can specialized cleaning solutions.
 Specialized cleaning solutions vary widely, and should be used only according to their instructions

 Soft stones, those with a mohs hardness of 4 or less, may be very porous and may absorb a lot of soap, chemicals or detergents when you are cleaning them.
 These stones definitely should not be cleaned with anything harsher than just plain water for very brief periods.

 (This is a partial list!
 If in doubt, don’t put it in any chemicals!)

 Other stones, such as halite, which is a salt, will dissolve in water, so they should only be dusted lightly with a feather duster or something like that.

 Quartz crystal and harder stones can be cleaned with heavier detergents or cleaners if needed.
 In fact, at many crystal mines, the crystals are cleaned with oxalic acid to remove iron stains before they are shipped out.
 Clear Creek Crystal Mine in Arkansas has an article on cleaning quartz crystals.